IBEX-TUDelft/IBEX-game_server/README.md

 ## Requirements

-1. Docker installed with ability to run compose.
+1. Docker (or alternative) installed with ability to run compose.
 You will need to use a console (powershell in Windows)
 2. Free ports:
        UI administration port, default at 8080
        Database UI administration port, default at 18080
 3. Access to internet and to the docker hub (no corporate restrictions)

-4. Docker or alternative program.
-For this instruction it is assumed you use Docker.
+## Deploying the static, pre-build image from the docker hub

+### Installation

+1. Download (and unzip) the zip file contained in the docker-compose directory, or checkout the directory itself.
+2. Open a console, move to the docker-compose directory created in step 1
+3. In the docker-compose folder, run the following instruction: `docker compose up`

+Following these instructions, docker will pull the required images and run all applications.
+You can then manage the whole contained app using Docker Desktop.

 ## Build and deploy a new Docker image with the possibility to change settings: